Laws & Rules

 - Is a full-time student at a Maine college or university who satisfies above requirements.

-Nonresident means a citizen of the United States who does not fall within the definition of alien or resident.
+Nonresident means a person who does not fall within the definition of a resident.

 - A person under 10 years of age may not operate an ATV.